Hello EV Society members and friends,

 BEV in Depth Event Summary

-On May 25-26ththe first ever 'BEV in Depth: Mines to Mobility' conference was held at Science North in Sudbury Ontario.
+On May 25-26th, the first ever 'BEV in Depth: Mines to Mobility' conference was held at Science North in Sudbury Ontario.
 This was one of the first times the mining industry, automotive industry, and other EV stakeholders havecome together to discuss the challenges and opportunities of working along side to create a Canadian EV battery supply chain.
 EV Society was proud to be one of the conference organizers and participants.
+Canada is in a unique situation to be able to have all necessary components of the supply chain, from mineral extraction to manufacturing experience, and if we get this right, we have a chance of taking advantage of this once in a generation economic opportunity.

 Opening remarks were provided by Marc Serre (MP, Nickel Belt), Julie Dabrusin (MP, Toronto-Danforth and parliamentary secretary for Natural Resources Canada and Environment and Climate Change Canada), and Viviane Lapointe (MP, Sudbury) who all re-iterated that this is an opportunity Canada cannot afford to miss.
 The discussions ranged from mineral extraction and what efforts mining companies are taking to get to net zero, manufacturing both mining equipment and consumer vehicles, all the way to mineral/battery recycling to create the circular economy.
 Keynote presentations were made by international mining companies Glencore and Vale, with some key insights into their mineral business and expansion plans.